lifium/llaunch-archlinux-bin/README.md

 ##Installation prerequisites:

 1. Install Java: Open the terminal and enter `sudo pacman -S jre-openjdk`.
-Select any option when given so for example if the default is 1, then press Enter.
+Select any option when given so; for example, if the default is 1, then press Enter.
 When said to proceed with the installation, press `Y`.
 When the installation is finished, follow any of the two steps given below:

 ## a) Installation: